The Happily Ever After of Sustainable Businesses (III) - Investor Expectations

-In the previous post we covered the topic of consumer expectations, and how sustainable small businesses can leverage on these expectations to create a competitive advantage in the market.
+In the previous post we covered the topic of consumer expectations.
+How sustainable small businesses can leverage on these expectations to create a competitive advantage in the market.
 Digging deeper into expectations, today we will explore how to be the Cinderella for potential decision makers and investors.
+In other words, to meet decision maker and investor expectations.

 During the EU Green Week 2020, one of the sessions was on how we can incorporate a sustainability mindset in the business decision making process.
 The panelists agreed that there are certain areas such as natural capital, that are extremely challenging to measure and embed into business reporting.
 This is attributed to the lack of consideration on this type of capital in a linear economy, where natural capital does not come at any cost nor is it considered to bring any tangible savings and benefits by using less.
 As a result, larger corporates for years have seen this at most, as a philanthropical effort that will gain them access to their social license to operate.